aaronpk/live-chat-overlay/README.md

 To make a Chat message now appear in OBS, simply click on a chat message in the Youtube/Twitch **POP OUT** window or whereever buttons appear.

-YOu can re-use the same overlay in OBS or Vmix or wherever for all your chat inputs.
+You can re-use the same overlay in OBS or Vmix or wherever for all your chat inputs.

 The link should be resuable between streams, but you can also manually set it to something specific via the plugin's settings page.